KasparasMasiukas/launchdarkly-v2-semanticpatch-openai/README.md

-# launchdarkly-v2-semanticpatch-openai
+# launchdarkly-v2-semanticpatch-openapi
-This repository contains an OpenAI (Swagger) spec for LaunchDarkly v2 API using Semantic Patch.
+This repository contains an OpenAPI (Swagger) spec for LaunchDarkly v2 API using Semantic Patch.